Schwarzstr. 26, 5020 SalzburgTel:+43 (0) 662 889 40 0

 Tel. + 43 (0) 662 844 313-91

-Richard Berndl, an architect from Munich, designed the building for the Mozarteum Foundation at Schwarzstrasse, No. 26, in a late historic style typical of Munich.
+Architect Richard Berndl designed the building for the Mozarteum Foundation at Schwarzstrasse, No. 26, in a late historic style typical of Munich.
 The building was constructed from 1911 to 1914 and ceremoniously opened on 14 September 1914.
 The offices of the Salzburg Mozarteum Foundation are located here, as well as the two concert halls, the Grosser Saal (Great Hall) and the Wiener Saal (Viennese Hall) – two of Salzburg’s most beautiful concert halls – the Bibliotheca Mozartiana and several classrooms which are used by the Mozarteum University and the famous „Magic Flute House“.

 On the façade of the building is an inscription which was created by the artist Sylvie Fleury on the occasion of the first Dialogues Festival in 2005.
 It is a phrase in Mozart’s handwriting typical of Mozart and also of Fleury’s œuvre, illuminated by neon light and repetitively reading, “I would like to have everything that is good, genuine and beautiful!”